raspberrypi/picotool/README.md

 $ picotool help bdev cp
 BDEV CP:
-    Copy file to/from the block device - use :filename to indicate files on the device (eg `cp main.py :main.py` to upload to the device)
+    Copy file to/from the block device - use :filename to indicate files on the device (eg `cp main.py :main.py` to upload to the device).

 SYNOPSIS:
     picotool bdev cp <src> <dest> [-p <partition number>] [--partition-name <partition name>]